Mister Car Wash (MCW)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Mister Car Wash’s ROIC has decreased over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Fortunately, Mister Car Wash’s ROIC averaged 3.5 percentage point increases over the last few years.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Risk

-11. Key Takeaways from Mister Car Wash’s Q1 Results
+11. Key Takeaways from Mister Car Wash’s Q3 Results

-We enjoyed seeing Mister Car Wash beat analysts’ same-store sales expectations this quarter.
-We were also happy its EPS outperformed Wall Street’s estimates.
-On the other hand, its full-year revenue guidance was in line.
-Overall, this quarter had some key positives.
-The stock traded up 3.4% to $7.09 immediately following the results.
+We enjoyed seeing Mister Car Wash beat analysts’ same-store sales, revenue, and EPS expectations this quarter.
+We were also glad its full-year EPS guidance slightly topped Wall Street’s estimates.
+Overall, this print had some key positives.
+The stock traded up 11.5% to $5.82 immediately following the results.

 12. Is Now The Time To Buy Mister Car Wash?

-Mister Car Wash’s P/E ratio based on the next 12 months is 15x.
+Mister Car Wash’s P/E ratio based on the next 12 months is 11.4x.
 This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are better investments elsewhere.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.